dandi/handbook/docs/13_upload.md

 # Create Dandisets

 To create a new Dandiset and upload your data, you need to have a DANDI account.

-## Create a DANDI Account
+See [Create a DANDI Account](./16_account.md).

-1. To create a DANDI account, first [create a GitHub account](https://github.com/) if you don't have one.
-1. Using your GitHub account, [register a DANDI account](https://gui.dandiarchive.org/#/user/register).
-1. You will receive an email acknowledging activation of your account within 24 hours, after which you can log in to DANDI using GitHub by clicking the login button.

 ## Create a Dandiset and Add Data